 2. Turn right at this intersection and follow the brown and white sign that reads ‘Nature Trail Phalad.’
 Walk about 250 meters north until you reach a fork in the road.

 3. At the fork in the road, hang left (west).
 Walk another 800 meters up a paved, inclined path.
 The path will end where the monk’s trail begins.
+The trailhead is the green icon with two hikers on the map above.

 4. Enter the monk’s trail through two green structures.
 The trail is clearly marked by strips of monk robe wrapped around the trees.